Nicola Danti

-Nicola Danti is an Italian politician who served – with a brief interruption – as a Member of the European Parliament from the 2014 elections until the 2024 elections.
-He is a member of Italia Viva (IV) and was a vice-president of the Renew Europe Group at the European Parliament.
+Nicola Danti (born 6 September 1966) is an Italian politician who served – with a brief interruption – as a Member of the European Parliament from the 2014 elections until the 2024 elections.
+He is a member of Italia Viva (IV) and was the vice-president of Renew Europe in the European Parliament.
+He has been active in the politics of Tuscany since the 1990s.
+He has three children.

 Early life and career

-Born in 1966 in Pelago, Danti graduated in Political Science at Florence's University in 1993.
+Born in 1966 in Pelago, Danti graduated in Political Science at the University of Florence in 1993.
 He managed a consulting company until 2000.
 In his youth, he was a scout in the Association of Catholic Guides and Scouts of Italy (AGESCI).
 He has three children.
 He described his first 500 days as a member of the European Parliament in a book titled La strada da percorrere ("The way to go"), published in December 2015.

 Political career

-Danti's political career started in 1990, aged 24, when he was elected in Pontassieve municipal council.
-He later became deputy-mayor of Pontassieve, from 1995 to 1999.
-In 2002, he was also elected president of the Florentine Mountain Community, an office that he will keep until 2008.
+Danti's political career started in 1990, aged 24, when he was elected to the Pontassieve municipal council as member of the Christian Democracy party, and later of the Italian People's Party.
+He soon became deputy-mayor of Pontassieve, from 1995 to 1999.
+From 1999 to 2004, he was again member of the municipal council.
+In 2002, he joined the Democracy is Freedom – The Daisy party and was also elected president of the Florentine Mountain Community, an office that he kept until 2008.
 He has been a member of several local authorities' associations.
+From 2004 to 2009, he served as municipal councilor for Pelago.

 From 2004 to February 2007 he was coordinator of The Daisy for the area of Florence, succeeding Matteo Renzi.

-Danti became a member of the regional council of Tuscany on 24 July 2007, with responsibility for agriculture and housing policies.
-He is re-elected in March 2010, within Florence electoral district.
+Nicola Danti became a member of the regional council of Tuscany on 24 July 2007, with responsibility for agriculture and housing policies.
+He was re-elected in March 2010 in the Florence electoral district as member of the Democratic Party (PD).
 From 2010 to 2014 he was the president of the regional council's committee for education and culture.
 He was the first signatory of the regional law 70/09 “Interventions in support of the couples engaged in international adoption”.

 During the center-left coalition primary election of November–December 2012, he was the coordinator of Renzi's committees in Tuscany.
-He was a member of the National directorate of the Democratic Party (Pd) and the spokesman of the regional secretaryship of the party.
+He was a member of the National directorate of the Democratic Party and the spokesman of the regional secretaryship of the party.